LRSORRENTI/WebDevSimplifiedReact/README.md

-# Doing Web Dev Simplified's

-# 'Learn React With This One Project'
+# Doing Web Dev Simplified's 'Learn React With This One Project'

 ### Kyle says this mini React.js project will help illustrate what React is all about.

-### This will give an nice compact overvie of React.js and provide a nice bedrock foundation for when I start Colt Steele's React.js course.
+### This will give an nice compact overview of React.js and provide a nice bedrock foundation for when I start Colt Steele's React.js course.

 _We'll learn:_